TomTkacz/gli99/README.md

 ![1678306298287](image/README/1678306298287.png)

-**This was created as an alternative to the official [GifCities API](https://gifcities.archive.org/api/v1/gifsearch?q=hamster) and was mostly just a personal practice project for Selenium WebDriver.
+**gli99 (GIF Like Its '99) was created as an alternative to the official [GifCities API](https://gifcities.archive.org/api/v1/gifsearch?q=hamster) and was mostly just a personal practice project for Selenium WebDriver.
 The GifCities server is simply slow to serve image data, so either way will yield about the same result.
 But hey, it's Python :D**

 ---